 These are basically giant foot pegs that allow you to stabilize your feet and get more control over the quad.

 Most beginner riders want to skip the easy part and head straight into high-speed racing.

 The first mistake most ATV riders make is pushing too hard on the throttle and losing control of the quad.
 Speed comes with time.
 First, you have to learn control.

 If you go too fast before you’re ready–or you don’t accelerate slowly into higher speeds–you could loop out and end up rolling over.
 Or worse, you could send yourself right into a tree or a boulder.

 Take your time and go slow first.
-Get used to the speed and power that your quad can deliver before you really go for a fast ride.
+Get used to the speed and power that your quad can deliver before you go for a fast ride.

 4. Ignoring Safety Precautions

 This is where things get really serious.
-A lot of new riders get caught up in the excitement of quad riding and ignore the safety precautions they have to take in order to avoid serious injury.
+A lot of new riders get caught up in the excitement of quad riding and ignore the safety precautions they have to take to avoid serious injury.